 VCR is generally negative for 10 KOhm (and above) resistor inks, but positive for ink values of 1 KOhms and below.
 It is predictable for steady-state voltages.
 This applies regardless of the voltage range.

-For high voltage thick film resistor devices VCR can range from 5ppm for precision devices to low hundreds of parts per million depending.
-The VCR depends on the construction (see below) and the application.
+Voltage Coefficient of Resistance becomes an issue when there is a voltage change over time (dV/dt).
+The faster the voltage changes, the larger the VCR effect and the larger the voltage changes.
+For high voltage thick film resistor devices VCR can range from 5ppm for precision devices to low hundreds of parts per million depending on the resistor construction (see below) and the application.

 However, VCR specific data is rarely available on manufacturers datasheets.
+It is either not measured or only measured on a limited set of devices.
 If it is available it is given in respect to very limited and precise conditions.
-VCR is either not measured or only measured on a very limited set of devices.

 VCR Issues In Specialist Applications